The 8 Best Golf Balls for High Handicappers [2023 Edition]

 6. Price

-On the other hand, if you are a highly skilled golfer with a handicap in the single digits, you’ll benefit greatly from the premium golf balls.
+On the other hand, if you are a highly skilled golfer with a handicap in the single digits, you’ll benefit greatly from the premium options.
 Even though they cost more, you’ll be able to get the kind of spin you want when trying to shape shots (hit cuts and draws).

-Other Golf Ball FAQs for High Handicappers
+Other FAQs for High Handicappers

-If a high handicapper chooses a harder golf ball (one with a high compression rating), their shots won’t travel as far.
-Also, high compression golf balls are made to increase spin, which can be problematic for high handicappers that struggle with direction.
-Most of the time, a harder golf ball will magnify a high handicapper’s weaknesses.
+If a high handicapper chooses a harder ball (one with a high compression rating), their shots won’t travel as far.
+Also, high compression balls are made to increase spin, which can be problematic for high handicappers that struggle with direction.
+Most of the time, a harder ball will magnify a high handicapper’s weaknesses.

-Do hard or soft golf balls go farther?
+Do hard or soft balls go farther?

 Matt Stevens